img

 Figure 2: Pilot Light DR Architecture (Source Amazon Docs)

 Amazon RDS is a managed database service that provides easy deployment, management, and scaling of relational databases.
-It can be used to replicate critical data in a standby environment, ready to be activated when needed.
-Amazon S3 can also be used to replicate critical data in a standby environment.
+It can also replicate critical data in a standby environment, ready to be activated when needed.
+Amazon S3 can also replicate critical data in a standby environment.

 1. Warm Standby & Hot Standby